ObjectivePathology/zif/README.md

 - Start bytes "II" - little-endian only, "MM" not permitted.
 - Version 002B<sub>16</sub> for BigTIFF only, never TIFF&nbsp;6.0 002A<sub>16</sub>
 - Image Directory IFD&nbsp;1 is the whole base image, always interleaved and tiled
 - Tile size must be a multiple of 16 as per the TIFF&nbsp;6.0 specification Section&nbsp;15.
+Square tiles of 512&nbsp;&#10005;&nbsp;512 pixels are highly recommended, but not mandatory.

 | Zoomable | Z-stack<br>/ Focal | Time<br>Series | Baseline | Advanced |
 | :---: | :---: | :---: | :---: | :---: |